 We may form strategic alliances, create joint ventures or collaborations or enter into licensing arrangements with third parties that we believe will complement or augment our existing business.
 These relationships, or those like them, may require us to incur nonrecurring and other charges, increase our near- and long-term expenditures, issue securities that dilute our existing stockholders or disrupt our management and business.
 In addition, we face significant competition in seeking appropriate strategic alliances and the negotiation process is time-consuming and complex.
-Moreover, we may not be successful in our efforts to establish a strategic alliance or other alternative arrangements for or current product candidate or any future product candidates and programs because our research and development pipeline may be insufficient, our current product candidates and programs may be deemed to be at too early a stage of development for collaborative effort and third parties may not view such product candidates and programs as having the requisite potential to demonstrate safety and efficacy.
+Moreover, we may not be successful in our efforts to establish a strategic alliance or other alternative arrangements for or current product candidate or any future product candidates and programs because our research and development pipeline may be insufficient, our current product candidates and programs may be deemed to be at too early a stage of development for collaborative effort and third parties may not view such product candidates and programs may be deemed to be at too early a stage of development for collaborative effort and third parties may not view such product candidates and programs may be deemed to be at too early a stage of development for collaborative effort and third parties may not view such product candidates and programs as having the requisite potential to demonstrate safety and efficacy.
 If we license products or acquire businesses, we may not be able to realize the benefit of such transactions if we are unable to successfully integrate them with our existing operations and company culture.
 We cannot be certain that, following a strategic transaction or license, we will achieve the revenues or specific net income that justifies such transaction.
-Any delays in entering into new strategic alliances agreements related to our current product candidate or future product candidates could also delay the development and commercialization of such product candidates and reduce their competitiveness even if they reach the market.
+Any delays in entering into new strategic alliances agreements related to our current product candidates or future product candidates could also delay the development and commercialization of such product candidates and reduce their competitiveness even if they reach the mar